-If you can’t sleep and think you have tried everything, you likely haven’t.
-There are other non-standard and sometimes odd ways of helping yourself get to sleep that you likely have not heard of.
+If you can’t sleep and think you have tried everything, there are many tips that not have thought of.
+There are other non-standard, and sometimes odd ways of helping yourself get to sleep that you likely have not heard of.
 These sleep strategies are effective and backed by studies and experience.

 Here are tips for sleeping when you’ve tried everything.